liesnikov/extensible-elaborator/main.md

 [^list-solvers]: In the prototype we implement a subset of all unification rules, specifically: `identityPlugin`, `propagateMetasEqPlugin`, `reduceLeftPlugin`, `reduceRightPlugin`, `leftMetaPlugin`, `rightMetaPlugin`, `typeConstructorPlugin`, `typeConstructorWithMetasPlugin`, `piEqInjectivityPlugin`, `tyEqInjectivityPlugin`, `consInjectivityPlugin`, `typeInjectivityPlugin`, `unificationStartMarker`, and `unificationEndMarker`.

-[^code-note]: The code shown above and in the rest of the paper is close to the actual implementation, but has been simplified for presentation purposes. `HandlerType a` and `SolverType a` both morally correspond to `(ConstraintF cs) -> SolverMonad Bool`.
+[^code-note]: The code shown above and in the rest of the chapter is close to the actual implementation, but has been simplified for presentation purposes. `HandlerType a` and `SolverType a` both morally correspond to `(ConstraintF cs) -> SolverMonad Bool`.

 ## Implementation of the solvers and unification details ## {#sec:solvers-implementation}